By Barbara Arnwine,

 One of my primary venues for taking stances on civil rights issues is my 8-year-old radio show, “Igniting Change with Barbara Arnwine,” heard weekly on Tuesdays at Noon on Radio One’s WOL 1450 a.m.
 During the hour-long show, I have spent much time discussing voter participation and suppression.
 Based on the questions and concerns expressed by my listeners on the call-in format, it is clear that preserving local news and making it better and more reflective of the changing faces of America will make our democracy stronger and produce more informed voters.
 We cannot get this done without aggressively irrigating and sowing into the now fallow ground of minority media ownership.
 This is a goal that we must all share and promote.

-Barbara Arnwine is the founder and president of the Transformative Justice Coalition and a lecturer at Columbia Law School.
-She served as the executive director of the Lawyers’ Committee for Civil Rights Under Law from 1989 until 2015.
+Barbara R. Arnwine, Esq, is president and founder of the Transformative Justice Coalition and former president and executive director of the Lawyers Committee for Civil Rights Under Law.

 This article was originally published by the Defender News Service.